andrastantos/brew/docs/cpu/isa.rst

 :ref:`0xe001<fence_r___\_>`  FENCE_R____     Fence reads before
 ============================ =============== ============================================

 Every instruction in this group implements a fence, or an ordering between loads and stores.
-The top-most 4 bits of the instruction code is used the encode the fence type:
+The top-most 4 bits of the instruction code is used to encode the fence type:

 ==========   ============
 Bit-field    Meaning